NATIONAL HEALTH usa

 Ralph Waldo Emerson (1803 – 1882)

-The definition of HEALTH herein applicable to NATIONAL HEALTH represents an application of both the humanitarian and scientific realms of Knowledge that are required to promote a nuanced overview of human HEALTH along with an acknowledgment of its ethical, moral, and spiritual attributes.
-Intentionally, this definition identifies the spiritual dimensions for HEALTH as originating from within the person’s Family Traditions.
-The spiritual origin for a person’s Stable HEALTH may or may not be connected to a specific religious tradition but rather to the positive impact of its communal character and a shared awareness about the origins of their survival, usually involving the recognition of an ultimate deity.
+Most prominently, Neera Badhwar, Ph.
+D., wrote an expanded, philosophical analysis of WELL-BEING which was published as a book in 2014.
+Her definition of Well-Being is most applicable for this Design Epistemology.
+It represents an application of both the humanitarian and scientific realms of Knowledge that historically apply for promoting a nuanced definition of HEALTH.
+This includes an acknowledgment of its ethical, moral, and spiritual attributes.
+Intentionally, this definition identifies the spiritual dimensions for HEALTH (viz.,p,85) as originating from within the person’s Family, its Extended Family, Family Culture, and Close Neighborhood.
+The spiritual origins for a person’s Stable HEALTH may or may not be connected to a specific religious tradition.
+However, the impact of their family’s gatherings, its communal character, and its shared awareness about each other’s emotional survival has positive, life-long consequences.

-For the purpose of NATIONAL HEALTH, these considerations become important as we account for the functional, extended longevity occurring for many resident persons living within certain communities.
+For the purpose of a NATIONAL HEALTH Proposal, these considerations become important as we account for the functional, extended longevity occurring for many resident persons living within certain communities.
 Now recognized as existing worldwide, these communities have an unusual predominance of persons with highly functional existence lasting for many years after their 90th birthday.
-The identification of these “Blue Zones” represents the efforts by Dan Buettner to locate these communities and to publish a series of books by the same name beginning in 2010.
-Malcolm Gladwell described a similar community in Poseto, New York in the “Introductory” pages of his book OUTLIERS (2008).
-In short, the unusual attributes of these communities may be described as representing very high levels of bridging, bonding, and linking Social Capital, as maintained by their Family Traditions.
+The identification of these “Blue Zones” represents the efforts of Dan Buettner to locate these communities and to publish a series of books by the same name beginning in 2010.
+Malcolm Gladwell described a similar community in Poseto, New York in the “Introductory” pages of his book (OUTLIERS 2008).
+In short, the unusual attributes of these communities may be described as representing very high levels of Social Capital, as maintained by their Family, its Extended Family, its Family Culture, and its close neighborhood.

 NEW DEFINITION